jwodder/ghrepo/README.rst

 remote of the given branch in the Git repository located at or containing the directory ``dirpath`` (default: the current directory).

-Raises a ``subprocess.CalledProcessError`` if the given path is not in a Git repository or the given branch does not have an upstream remote configured.
+Raises ``NoUpstreamError`` if the given branch does not have an upstream remote configured (This includes the situation in which the branch does not exist).
+Raises ``subprocess.CalledProcessError`` if a different Git error occurs, such as the given path not being in a Git repository.

 .. code:: python